google/earthengine-community/tutorials/modis_ndvi_time_series_animation/modis-ndvi-time-series-animation.md

 describing a rectangular extent of the desired animation is defined.
 In your own application, you may define these two geometries any number of ways.
 Note, however, that very large regional extents may exceed limitations of the function used to produce the animated GIF, in which case an error will be printed in the console.
+Please see the [Geometry Overview](https://developers.google.com/earth-engine/geometries) section of the Developers Guide for more information on defining geometries.
+Note that you can also [upload shapefiles](https://developers.google.com/earth-engine/importing#uploading-table-assets) and import them as `ee.Geometry` objects.

 ```js
 // Define a mask to clip the NDVI data by.